 - The Russian/Ukraine conflict had a dramatic effect on commodity prices during 2022.
-Crude oil prices increased 48% in 2022 as compared to 2021 and then decreased 16% in 2023 compared to 2022. - Revenue is directly impacted by the Company's ability to replace existing declining production and add incremental production through its ongoing capital expenditure program.
-The Company drilled 11 wells in 2021 when crude oil prices recovered from the effects of COVID-19.
-Production increased 43% in 2021 compared to 2020.
+Crude oil prices increased 48% in 2022 as compared to 2021 and then decreased 16% in 2023 compared to 2022 and then decreased 2% in 2024 compared to 2023. - Revenue is directly impacted by the Company's ability to replace existing declining production and add incremental production through its ongoing capital expenditure program.
 In 2022 the Company drilled 18 wells when crude oil prices rose to a level where capital expenditures were almost totally funded by adjusted funds flow.
 Production increased 20% in 2022 compared to 2021.
-In 2023, Artis drilled 23 wells and completed 20 wells which resulted in production increasing 27% over 2022. - As the Company's production has increased significantly over the last 3 years, Artis has had to increase its facility infrastructure to accommodate the increased volumes.
-In 2023 the Company invested \$30.6 million (2022 \$20.7 million) in major facilities and pipelines.
+In 2023, Artis drilled 23 wells and completed 20 wells which resulted in production increasing 27% over 2022.
+In 2024, Artis drilled 19 wells and completed 22 wells which resulted in production increasing 21% over 2023. - As the Company's production has increased significantly over the last 3 years, Artis has had to increase its facility infrastructure to accommodate the increased volumes.
+In 2023 the Company invested \$30.6 million (2022 \$20.7 million) in major facilities and pipelines and in 2024 the Company invested \$15.7 million in major facilities and pipelines.